-The volume of transactions that are under contract for the month comes at a time when inventory levels dropped to an all-time low with 2,439 available residential properties, a 34 percent decrease from a year ago and down 10 percent from the previous month.
-May’s inventory level marks the sixth consecutive month, starting in December, of record lows and rounds out the fourth straight month of levels falling below the 3,000 threshold.
+Inventory levels continued their decline in July reaching 2,114 available residential properties, a 47 percent decrease from a year ago and down 7 percent from June.
+July’s inventory level marks the eighth consecutive month, starting in December, of record lows and the sixth straight month of levels falling below the 3,000-unit mark.

 As the region’s leading advocate for homeownership, Lexington-Bluegrass Association of REALTORS® (LBAR) understands the value and joy of owning a home.
 LBAR represents more than 3,500 REALTORS® located in 26 counties: Anderson, Bath, Bell, Bourbon, Clark, Clay, Elliott, Estill, Fayette, Franklin, Harrison, Jackson, Jessamine, Knox, Laurel, Lee, Madison, Menifee, Montgomery, Nicholas, Owsley, Powell, Rowan, Scott, Whitley and Woodford Counties.
 Visit www.lbar.com for up to the minute real estate listings and buying and selling resources.